douglasteeple/FollowMeDNN/README.md

 ### The Encoder Block

-The encoder block includes a separable convolution layer using the `separable_conv2d_batchnorm()` function.
+The encoder block includes a separable convolution layer using the `separable_conv2d_batchnorm()` function:

 ```
 def encoder_block(input_layer, filters, strides):